oomek/attractplus/Layouts.md

    * executable - the name of the executable to run.
    * arg_string - the arguments to pass when running the executable.
+   * environment - the squirrel object that the callback function is associated with.
+   * callback_function - a string containing the name of the function in Squirrel to call with any output that the executable provides on stdout.
+     The function should be in the following form:

+        function callback_function( op )
+        {
+        }

+     If provided, this function will get called repeatedely with chunks of the command output in `op`.
+NOTE: `op` is not necessarily aligned with the start and the end of the lines of output from the command.
+In any one call `op` may contain data from multiple lines and that may begin or end in the middle of a line.

 Return Value: